Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation.md

 'project description',
 'aban report document'.

-Unlike CED that should come right at the start of document, before purpose directive, may come non-meaningful tokens, like whitespaces or comments.
+Unlike CED that shall come right at the start of document, before purpose directive, may come non-meaningful tokens, like whitespaces or comments.